bpollner/flowdex/README.md

 ```
 Follow the on-screen instructions and possibly re-start R.
 From now on, various global settings and default values used by `flowdex` can conveniently be viewed and changed in the file `flowdex_settings.R` residing at `~/desktop/flowdex_SH` (if you kept it there as in the example).

 ***
 ### Quickstart
-If you want a quickstart to immediately see what `flowdex` can do, call:
+After having (only once) set up the [settings file system](#initialise-settings-file-system), you could dive straight in – if you want a quickstart to immediately see what `flowdex` can do, call:
 ```
 destination <- "~/desktop" # again, as R was possibly restarted setwd(paste0(destination, "/flowdexTutorial"))